Back to Help Center

 C vs D: what's the practical difference?

-A D score (50–59) signals that critical checks have failed.
-At this level, you should expect issues like duplicate events inflating key metrics, missing consent gating causing legal exposure, or a broken funnel in your e-commerce tracking.
-Decisions based on this data carry real risk.
+A D (50–59) means critical checks have failed: duplicate events inflating metrics, missing consent gating creating legal exposure, or a broken e-commerce funnel.
+Decisions made on this data carry real risk.

 Score changes between audits

-GA4 Audits tracks your score over time.
-A sudden drop between two audits almost always reflects a real change — a new tracking deployment, a CMP update, or a GA4 configuration change.
-Use the Compare tab on the audit page to diff two audit results side-by-side and pinpoint which checks changed status.
+Scores are tracked over time.
+A sudden drop almost always points to a real change — a new tracking deployment, a CMP update, or a GA4 settings change.
+Use the Compare tab to diff two audits and pinpoint which checks flipped.

 Contact Support